Peter Henrici (Jesuit): Auxiliary bishop of Chur

 In 1993, Henrici was named Auxiliary Bishop in Chur (Switzerland) and Titular Bishop of Absorus.
 Henrici was one of the two auxiliary bishops appointed to Chur in an attempt by the Holy See to defuse the crisis caused by the conservative policies of Bishop Wolfgang Haas.

-His resignation as Auxiliary Bishop was accepted by Pope Benedict XVI on 5 February 2007, on the ground of age.
+His resignation as Auxiliary Bishop was accepted by Pope Benedict XVI on 5 February 2007, on the grounds of age.

+Death

+Henrici died on 6 June 2023, at the age of 95.

 Publications

 Henrici has numerous publications to his credit, among which Hegel und Blondel (1958), a reworking of his doctoral thesis; Aufbrüche christlichen Denkens (1978), as also many translations, among others of the works of Jean Danielou, Maurice Blondel, and Pierre Favre.